matee-safi/my-enumerable/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Vet_Clinic Database
+# 📖 enumerable

 <a name="about-project"></a>

-# Vet_Clinic Database
+# enumerable

-The vet_clinic database is application that allows the users to access database of every animal in veternary clinic
+This is enumeration in ruby programming language